Real-Time Update: TEGNA Inc. (TGNA) Stock Navigates the Market with Up-to-Date Data - News Heater

 TGNA) stock’s latest price update

-TEGNA Inc. (NYSE: TGNA) has experienced a rise in its stock price by 0.66 compared to its previous closing price of 16.60.
-However, the company has seen a gain of 1.58% in its stock price over the last five trading days.
+TEGNA Inc. (NYSE: TGNA) has experienced a decline in its stock price by -0.18 compared to its previous closing price of 16.82.
+However, the company has seen a gain of 0.48% in its stock price over the last five trading days.
 Barron’s reported on 02/22/22 that Tegna Stock Soars.
 It’s Being Taken Private for $5.4 Billion.

 Analysts’ Opinion of TGNA